 The Interface Between Mainstream and Creation Science

 Even baraminology, once limited to the pages of creationist books and journals, has reached the notice of mainstream journals.
-Though these journals largely view it in a negative light, this is still clear evidence that baraminology can be tested against standard scientific methodology.6 Creationists have started other fields of research that, later, mainstream scientists arrived at independently, like the occurrence of rapid population growth and microevolution.
+Though these journals largely view it in a negative light, this is still clear evidence that baraminology can be tested against standard scientific methodology.6 Creationists have started other fields of research that, later, mainstream scientists arrived at independently, like population growth rates and rapid microevolution.
 One study on mammoth population growth was inspired by the need to grow large, post-Flood populations of the created kind to which elephants belong.7,8 Neither of the scientists in this study adopt a young-earth creationist position.
 Nevertheless, it served as a launchpad for their research.

 Conclusion